dita-ot/website/colophon.md

 [Travis CI][16] continuous integration automatically republishes the latest [development version][10] of the documentation on the project website whenever changes are pushed to the `develop` branch of the [dita-ot/docs][11] repository.

+The page footers in the development documentation include **Edit this page** links that open the DITA source file for the topic in [oXygen XML Web Author][17].
+The web-based authoring workflow prompts users to log in to GitHub and fork the [dita-ot/docs][11] repository if necessary.
+Changes saved in the authoring environment are committed to a new branch, and a pull request is created to submit changes for review by the DITA-OT documentation team.

 [1]:	https://pages.github.com
 [2]:	http://dita-ot.github.io
 [3]:	http://www.dita-ot.org